dorianprill/sub0bfuscate/README.md

 We've established that we *can* build *EVERYTHING* from subtraction of the two IEEE754 floating point zeros and an additional constant 0.
 But how do we actually do it?

 Let's start by implementing our logic gates.

+(Thanks to [Orson Peters](https://orlp.net/blog/subtraction-is-functionally-complete/) for the initial code)

 ```Rust
 type Bit = f32;